Credit Card Reconsideration Call

 No one likes rejections, let alone for a new credit card.
 Unfortunately, it can happen, even to those with great credit scores and sterling credit histories.
-However, an initial rejection is not the end of the road.
-Banks offer reconsideration lines for us to address any factors that have led to the initial denial.
-With proper preparation and the tips we outline below, you can knock your next reconsideration call out of the park.
+But an initial denial is not the end of the road.
+Banks offer reconsideration lines for us to address any factors that may have led to that initial denial.
+With proper preparation and the tips we outline below, you can knock your next credit card reconsideration call out of the park.

 When should I call reconsideration?

-Another major benefit of calling reconsideration sooner is that if you get a representative on the phone who is not very helpful or sympathetic, you have time to hang up and call again.
+Another major benefit of calling reconsideration sooner is that if you get a phone agent who is not very helpful or sympathetic, you have time to hang up and call again.
 Also, if you are still denied following your reconsideration call, you can try again before the 30-day window closes.
+In fact, we have tons of data points in our Facebook group of folks succeeding after as many as 4 or 5 reconsideration calls.

 The sooner you call reconsideration, the sooner you can address the reasons why your application was rejected.
 And if you end up approved, you will receive your card sooner and can start working on minimum spend earlier.
 All this also allows you to stick with whatever long-term plans you have for opening new cards.